-Land use is the key parameter for determining the relative contribution of pollutants from the terrestrial environment.
+Land use is the key parameter for determining the relative contribution of pollutants from the terrestrial environment to receiving waters.
 In reality it is not just the land use that determines the contribution of pollutants, as the management activities associated with the land use are also a significant factor.
-Land use is the initial indicator as it is relatively easy to measure and place in a geographic context.
+Land use is chosen as the initial indicator as it is relatively easy to measure and place in a geographic context relative to the receiving waters.
 Determining variations associated with management practices is a more difficult task and requires monitoring at the 'paddock' scale to detect the differences between paddock scale management practices.

-Assumptions and generalisations are made about the management practices associated with a land use that results in characteristic pollutant profiles for the land use.
-Obviously there will be differences at the paddock scale between 'good', 'average' and 'bad' land management practices so for the purposes of most studies the mean or median results for the land use type are measured to provide a comparison of 'normal' management behaviour.
+Assumptions and generalisations are made about the generic management practices associated with a land use that results in characteristic pollutant run-off profiles for the land use.
+Obviously there will be differences at the paddock scale between 'good', 'average' and 'bad' land management practices that will affect the amount of pollutants in run-off.
+For the purposes of modelling, average profiles are used for various land uses to reflect the 'normal' management practices associated with the land use across a catchment.

-Relative diffuse source contributions of pollutants from various land uses were discussed in section 3.
-Summaries of the findings are included in Table 7-1 in terms of broad land use categories and in Table 7-2 with respect to urban land uses.
+Relative diffuse source contributions of pollutants from different land uses were discussed in section 3.
+Summaries of the findings from various studies are included in Table 7.1 in terms of broad land use categories and in Table 7.2 with respect to urban land uses.